hramose/lgenerator/readme.md

 ```

-After create de access to bootstrap-datepicker and jquery you must add the links into your blade-template.
+After create de access to bootstrap-datepicker and jquery you must add the links into your blade-template (see example_default.blade.php )

 * open the file `resources/views/layouts/default.blade.php`
 * copy and paste this code into the file: